Counselling & Support Groups

 The Role of Counselling & Support Groups

-Part of Exodus’ message is that God has a plan for change.
-Most of Exodus’ member ministries provide counselling and support groups to people looking for change.
-In this article we explain the place that counselling and support groups have in God’s plan for change.
+Part of Exodus' message is that God has a plan for change.
+There is great variety in the change process of God; He does not lead everyone through a standardized formula for change.
+This article discusses the place that counselling and support groups have in God's plan for change.

-Let’s begin by considering some things about growth and recovery that apply to everyone.
-Since the fall, not one person has grown straight and true according to God’s design.
+Let's begin by considering some things about growth and recovery that apply to everyone.
+Since the fall of Adam and Eve, not one person has grown straight and true according to God's design.
 We all experience three things:

 1. Trauma happens and leaves us wounded.
 Wounds in our sense of identity render us less than what God had in mind when He created us.
 Our wounds block growth.
 They block or slow proper maturity.
 We can be wounded by receiving something we shouldn’t or by missing something God designed us to need.